LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 By Matt Alderton

-The Cavalier Hotel has been a fixture in Virginia Beach, VA, since 1927, when it opened just steps from the Atlantic Ocean.
+The Historic Cavalier Hotel and Beach Club has been a fixture in Virginia Beach, VA, since 1927, when it opened just steps from the Atlantic Ocean.
 Ninety years later, the hotel that once hosted famous guests such as F. Scott Fitzgerald, Frank Sinatra, Judy Garland, and Elizabeth Taylor -- not to mention at least 10 U.S. presidents, from Calvin Coolidge to Jimmy Carter -- is preparing for a rebirth: In December, it will unveil the fruits of a $75 million renovation and restoration when it reopens as a member of Marriott International's Autograph Collection, it announced this week.

 TRANSFORMATIVE PROPERTIES?
 NEW AND UPDATED RESORTS WILL GIVE VIRGINIA MORE CONVENTION SETTINGS IN 2017